cacoco/cacoco.github.com/source/_posts/2013-05-12-on-family-and-identity.markdown

 My wife's second sister was 6 months pregnant with her second child.
 She lives in Tunis with her husband and daughter.
 Near the water, we could walk out of their apartment and stare onto the Mediterranean.
 My wife's sister's husband once joked that he thought he was marrying an "exotic" American woman.
 The joke is that she's more "Tunisian" than most Tunisian woman.

 I joked to my wife that I thought I was marrying an "exotic" Tunisian woman.
-At times she's more American than I am.
+At times she's more "American" than I am.

 What will our kids be?